lin-stephanie/astro-antfustyle-theme/src/content/blog/recreating-current-pages.md

 **Page implementation details**

 - At build time, a `photos.[hash].json` file is generated based on your `data.json` config.
 When the `/photos` page loads, it fetches this file and renders the images dynamically.
+- The JSON file name includes a short hash based on the photo config, so browser caches are refreshed when the photo list changes.
 - The file is served by `src/pages/photos/photos.[hash].json.ts` as a [static file endpoint](https://docs.astro.build/en/guides/endpoints/#static-file-endpoints), which does the following:
   - Loads remote or local images to extract metadata.
   - Uses :link[sharp]{id=lovell/sharp .github} to generate a blurred placeholder as a Data URL (cached in `'./node_modules/.astro/photos/'` during development).